 Nationally recognized as the host of the television show Blind Date, Roger Lodge is AM830’s head “Halo Honk.”
 Roger is the KLAA voice for everything Angels.
-He brings his knowledge, passion and energy every afternoon from 3pm to 7 pm.
+He brings his knowledge, passion and energy every afternoon.

 When it comes to the SoCal Sports scene, nobody rivals Roger Lodge’s knowledge and historical perspective for the Angels, Dodgers, Lakers, Clippers, Ducks, Kings, USC, and UCLA.